facebook/IT-CPE/chef/cookbooks/cpe_screensaver/README.md

 `com.facebook.chef`

 The profile delivers a payload for the above keys in `node['cpe_screensaver']`.
-The provided "security" keys have a sane default, which can be overridden in another recipe if desired.
+The provided keys have a sane default, which can be overridden in another recipe if desired.

 For example, you could tweak the above values